 Are you thinking about walking the Via de la Plata in Spain and don’t know how to plan for it?
 You came to the right place.
 In this guide, I’ll go over everything you need to know before walking the Via de la Plata, a wonderful Camino de Santiago starting in Sevilla.

 This page contains affiliate links.
-If you buy through these links I may receive a small commission, with no additional cost to you.
-I only recommend products or services I tried or I find useful and reliable.
+If you buy through these links I may receive a small commission, at no additional cost to you.
+I only recommend products or services I tried and/or find useful and reliable.

 The Via de la Plata was my first Camino ever, an unusual choice for a first-timer, or so I’ve been told by the people I met along the way.
 Unlike other Caminos, like the popular Camino Francés (French Way), the Via de la Plata can be a bit tricker from the logistics standpoint.
 With longer stages and fewer services, this is usually a route people take after having some experience with other Caminos.